 1. There’s a Clog in the Line

 Clogged toilets happen to everyone.
-A clog is also the most common reason why your toilet won’t flush.
+Unfortunately, a clog is also the most common reason why your toilet won’t flush.
 Waste, paper, and foreign objects are often to blame.
 Thankfully, clogs are usually a simple fix and something you can try to repair at home.

 2. You Have a Broken Chain